Breaking Down The Basics Of SEO: Guide to SEO

-While users are the primary target, all websites must adhere to a few specifications given by search engines if they want to get seen by users at all.
+While users are the primary target audience, all websites must adhere to a few specifications given by search engines if they want to get seen by users at all.

 Search engines use an algorithm to display the most relevant results to their users.
 For reasons we’ll get to, search engines like to keep their algorithms private.
 SEO is, simply put, the effort of trying to make a website fit well into that algorithm.

-We’ll cover the basics of SEO in this article, hopefully giving you a better idea of what it is and how to use it.
-But first, what does SEO stand for?
+We’ll cover the basics of SEO in this article, hopefully giving you a better idea of what it is and how to use it to get more Organic traffic to your website But first, what does SEO stand for?

 What Does SEO Stand For?

 SEO stands for “search engine optimization.”
 The general idea of what it is is pretty well contained in the name.
 Search engine optimisation optimises websites to do fit the preferences of search engine algorithms.

 To really understand SEO, though, you have to have a little knowledge of how search engines work and the overall SEO definition.

 In the early days of Google, sites actually had to apply to get indexed and be visible to users.
 That was a time when there were vastly fewer sites online, and Google didn’t have the technology needed to index the volume it does now.

 As things progressed, though, Google had a vested interest in keeping up with the scope of the web to provide a valuable service for its users.
 While it’s estimated that only around .04 per cent of the internet is indexed by Google, they’ve still managed to index over 30 trillion web pages.